 Kohberger trial likely delayed until 2025

 Feb.
-28—A 2025 trial date for Bryan Kohberger is increasingly more likely following a Wednesday hearing in Latah County District Court to discuss upcoming deadlines for the prosecution and defense teams.
+29—A 2025 trial date for Bryan Kohberger is increasingly more likely following a Wednesday hearing in Latah County District Court to discuss upcoming deadlines for the prosecution and defense teams.

 Judge John Judge has not set a trial date, but Prosecutor Bill Thompson and Kohberger's attorney Anne Taylor both asked to delay the start of the trial until next year.